Waterworks operator certification

 Once a certification expires, an operator has one year from their expiration date to reinstate their lapsed certification.
 An operator is not considered a certified operator during this lapse of certification.
 If a certification is not renewed within that one year time period, the operator will need to re-take the exams as a new operator.

-- How do I get an application to take an exam?
+- Where can I obtain the application to take an exam?

 - How much does it cost to take an exam?